 Q. What is the difference between meditation and hypnosis?

 A. Hypnosis has been called mediation with a goal.
 Mediation is a quieting of the mind, and is in itself very relaxing and beneficial.
 However, there is no goal, visualizations or positive imagery.
 With hypnosis, we quiet the mind and relax the body, then add mental imagery, positive suggestion, and other techniques such as NLP or Parts Therapy.
 There is always a goal in hypnosis.

-Q. What should I look for in a top hypnotherapist?
+Q. What should I look for in a professional Hypnotist?